ioCarb/ship2earn/zokrates/README.md

 4. `sum_distance_company.zok` : Calculates the total distance covered by all transports for a specific company.
 This sum is often necessary for auditing purposes, tracking logistics, or verifying that all transports are accounted for.
 5. `sum_distance.zok` : Similar to `sum_distance_company.zok`, this file focuses on summing the distances covered by individual transports, possibly across different entities or journeys.
 6. `sum_gps.zok` : Summarizes or aggregates GPS data, likely calculating total distances or validating GPS-based tracking data.
 It ensures that the GPS data aligns with expected transport routes or totals.

 ## Requirement
-**ZoKrates:** The code is written for the ZoKrates framework, a toolbox for zkSNARKs on Ethereum.
+**ZoKrates:** The code is written in ZoKrates.
 Make sure you have ZoKrates installed.
 Installation: Follow the [ZoKrates installation guide](https://zokrates.github.io/gettingstarted.html).

 ## Usage
 To compile and run the ZoKrates program, follow these steps: